tarwn/lessthandot-hugo/blogs/content/posts/2009-11-18-developing-kbay-what-went-right.md

 ### Are Limits Bad?

 <p style="text-indent: 30pt;">
-  Maybe &#8216;limits&#8217; isn&#8217;t the right word for this.
+  Maybe &#8216;limits' isn't the right word for this.
 You can still do almost everything you can do through other platforms, you just have to go about it through entirely different means.
 The limits that exist force developers to go through the new means, using async communication and webservices/WCF instead of continuing to depend on integrated IO and synchronous processing.
 So while there is a learning curve in changing the way we approach problems in Silverlight, I think that overcoming that curve will enable more developers to think in a parallel style.
 Removing the interface from the process, and making the processes async forces developers to partake in good development practices.
 Because every time I see a Windows app go to a white screen because some developer tried running I/O operations on the GUI thread, I cry a little on the inside.
 </p>

 ### I Love Log

 <p style="text-indent: 30pt;">
-  That&#8217;s it for the more abstract summary of the KBay project.
+  That's it for the more abstract summary of the KBay project.
 I promise my next segment will deal with more of the technical nuts and bolts of the project.
 Including the communication layer and my personal favorite, LOGGING!!!
 </p>

 -Rick